 Help the Lowcountry Action Committee (LAC) support historically Black and marginalized communities in the cities of Charleston and North Charleston.
-Our goal is to provide families with 1000 Freedom Bags throughout the year 2021, which will include non-perishable grocery items, fresh, organic produce, PPE, educational materials and supplemental resources to support their wellbeing.
+Our goal is to provide families with 1000 Freedom Bags throughout the year 2022, which will include non-perishable grocery items, fresh, organic produce, PPE, educational materials and supplemental resources to support their wellbeing.

-In a world where politicians with cushy salaries fight over whether the American people deserve $600 or $2000 survival payments during a pandemic that’s been raging for over a year, and where giant corporations are given billions of dollars to sustain their exploitative systems and where our government chooses to send $40 billion to fund war in Ukraine while it's citizen's go without their basic material needs met—people in Charleston still are struggling to meet their basic needs.
+In a world where politicians with cushy salaries fight over whether the American people deserve $600 or $2000 survival payments during a pandemic, where giant corporations are given billions of dollars to sustain their exploitative systems and where our government chooses to send $40 billion to fund war in Ukraine while it's citizen's go without their basic material needs met—people in Charleston are also struggling to meet their basic needs.

 Our community members can’t afford to eat or pay their bills, so the people must organize themselves through mutual aid and cooperation.
-Freedom Bags cost about $12 to put together.
+Freedom Bags cost about $12 each to put together.
 Consider donating to support one of our community members.